Sheila Heen

 Difficult Conversations: How to Discuss What Matters Most

-Leaders, managers, colleagues, and direct reports face difficult conversations every day, and as leaders become more senior, they spend more and more of their time tackling difficult conversations.
-They are the conflicts between functions or geographies, with key alliance partners or your biggest clients – the complex messes that get kicked upstairs because no one below has clear answers.
-Handling these conversations efficiently is no longer just a good idea – it’s integral to the success of each leader, their division, and ultimately, the entire organization.
-Failure comes at high cost – conflicts that fester consume energy, sap creativity, and destroy teamwork.
+Leaders, managers, colleagues and direct reports face difficult conversations every day, and as leaders become more senior, they spend more and more of their time tackling difficult conversations.
+These difficult conversations—conflicts between functions or geographies with key alliance partners or your biggest clients—are the complex messes that get kicked upstairs because no one below has clear answers.
+Handling these conversations efficiently is no longer just a good idea, it’s integral to the success of each leader, their division and ultimately, the entire organization.
+Failure comes at a high cost—conflicts that fester and consume energy, sap creativity and destroy teamwork.

 Speaking Up

-And yet, even highly accomplished professionals struggle with the decision to speak up, to communicate decisions clearly, or engage disagreement effectively.
-Meaningful improvement on this front must go beyond motivation, an exhortation to “be assertive” or “encourage your team to speak their mind.”
+And yet, even highly accomplished professionals struggle with the decision to speak up, to communicate decisions clearly or engage disagreement effectively.
+Meaningful improvement on this front must go beyond motivation, beyond the simple exhortation to “be assertive” or “encourage your team to speak their mind.”
 It must start by understanding why even confident, well-respected professionals hesitate.
-Smart leaders worry about creating tension, slowing progress, creating defensiveness, violating cultural norms, or being perceived as a trouble-maker or not a team player.
+Smart leaders worry about creating tension, slowing progress, creating defensiveness, violating cultural norms, or being perceived as a troublemaker or not a team player.
 And what if they’re wrong about their concerns?

-In this session, we examine four common roadblocks to our ability to speak up and offer a menu of options to help each leader create an atmosphere where they and others speak up in ways that will be heard and move the conversations forward.
+In this session, Sheila examines four common roadblocks to our ability to speak up and offer a menu of options to help each leader create an atmosphere where they and others speak up in ways that will be heard and move the conversations forward.

 Recent Publications